damianhakert/damianhakert.github.io/source/_posts/2015-08-22-gitlab-7-14-released.markdown

 ## Build Triggers API (GitLab CI)

-As part of our ongoing effort to improve suport for dependent builds, we've introduced Build Triggers that can be used to force a rebuild of a specific branch or tag via API calls.
+As part of our ongoing effort to improve support for dependent builds, we've introduced Build Triggers that can be used to force a rebuild of a specific branch or tag via API calls.
 To use Build Triggers, go to your project's **Triggers** page where you'll find a custom link that can be called from other